-I am a Professor of History at the University at Buffalo (SUNY) researching the history of drugs, with a focus on the legal kind--psychoactive pharmaceuticals.
-My work explores the nature and trajectory of drug commerce, drug use, and drug policy in America.
-Among other places, you can find my writing in American Quarterly, the Bulletin of the History of Medicine, the American Journal of Public Health, the Washington Post, and in three books, White Market Drugs: Big Pharma and the Hidden History of Addiction in America (University of Chicago press, 2020), Whiteout: How Racial Capitalism Changed the Color of Opioids in America (University of California Press, 2023), and Happy Pills in America: From Miltown to Prozac (Johns Hopkins, 2009).
-I am also Coordinator of the Drugs, Health, and Society program at the University at Buffalo (SUNY) and co-Editor of the Social History of Alcohol and Drugs, the peer-reviewed interdisciplinary journal of the Alcohol and Drug History Society.
+I am Professor of History and Director of the Drugs, Health, and Society program at the University at Buffalo (SUNY).
+My research explores the nature and trajectory of drug commerce, drug use, and drug policy in America, with a primary focus on psychoactive pharmaceuticals.
+Among other places, you can find my work in American Quarterly, the Bulletin of the History of Medicine, the American Journal of Public Health, the Washington Post, and in three books, White Market Drugs: Big Pharma and the Hidden History of Addiction in America (University of Chicago press, 2020), Whiteout: How Racial Capitalism Changed the Color of Opioids in America (University of California Press, 2023), and Happy Pills in America: From Miltown to Prozac (Johns Hopkins, 2009).
+I also co-Editor of the Social History of Alcohol and Drugs, the peer-reviewed interdisciplinary journal of the Alcohol and Drug History Society.

 Winner, Rorabaugh Book Prize from the Alcohol and Drug History Society (2022)